On the homogenization of partial integro-differential-algebraic equations: A general compactness theorem for the homogenization of evolutionary equations

-We introduce the concept of $G$-convergence to bridge the gap between the classical approach in homogenization theory and the Hilbert space perspective discussed here.
+We introduce the concept of $G$-convergence to bridge the gap between the classical approach to homogenization theory and the Hilbert space perspective discussed here.

 \begin{Def}[$G$-convergence, {\cite[p.\ 74]{Gcon1}}] Let $H$ be a Hilbert space.
 Let $(A_n:D(A_n)\subseteqq H\to H)_n$ be a sequence of one-to-one mappings onto $H$ and let $B:D(B) \subseteqq H\to H$ be one-to-one.
 We say that $(A_n)_n$ \emph{$G$-converges to $B$} if for all $f\in H$ the sequence $(A_n^{-1}(f))_n$ converges weakly to some $u$, which satisfies $u\in D(B)$ and $B(u)=f$. $B$ is called a \emph{$G$-limit} of $(A_n)_n$.
 We say that $(A_n)_n$ \emph{strongly $G$-converges to $B$} in $H$, if for all weakly converging sequences $(f_n)_n$ in $H$, $(A_n^{-1}(f_n))_n$ weakly converges to some $u$, which satisfies $u\in D(B)$ and $B(u)=\textnormal{w-}\lim_{n\to\infty}f_n$. \end{Def} \begin{Prop} The $G$-limit is uniquely determined. \end{Prop} \begin{proof} Let $H$ be a Hilbert space.
 Let $(A_n)_n$ be a sequence of one-to-one onto mappings which is $G$-convergent to the one-to-one mapping $B:D(B)\subseteqq H\to H$.
-Define $C:= \{ (u,f)\in H\oplus H; u=\textnormal{w-}\lim_{n\to\infty} A_n^{-1}(f)\}$.
+Define $C\coloneqq \{ (u,f)\in H\oplus H; u=\textnormal{w-}\lim_{n\to\infty} A_n^{-1}(f)\}$.
 Then $C\subseteqq B$, so that $C$ is a mapping.
 Moreover, since $C$ is onto and $B$ is one-to-one, we conclude that $C=B$. \end{proof}

-\begin{rems} If $(A_n)_n$ in the above definition is in addition a sequence of linear and closed operators and $B$ is also closed and linear, then the above definition of $G$-convergence is precisely convergence of the resolvents in the weak operator topology, which is the original definition in \cite{Gcon1} in the Hilbert space setting. \end{rems}
+\begin{rems} Assume, in addition, that $(A_n)_n$ in the above definition is a sequence of linear and closed operators.
+Further assume $B$ to be closed and linear.
+Then the above definition of $G$-convergence is precisely convergence of the resolvents in the weak operator topology, which is the original definition in \cite{Gcon1} in the Hilbert space setting. \end{rems}

-We now prove compactness results concerning $G$-convergence for operators that may be associated with evolutionary equations.
+We now prove compactness results concerning $G$-convergence for operators that are associated with evolutionary equations.
 More precisely, we will deal with the following cases: